hiiba8/product-review-intelligence/README.md

 ollama pull llama3
 ```

-Configure your SerpApi API key, then start the FastAPI application:
+Configure your SerpApi API key and start the application:

 ```bash
 uvicorn main:app --reload
 ```

-Open the frontend and enter a product name to start the analysis.
+Then open the frontend and enter a product name to start the analysis.

+---

-## Project Context
+## Academic Project

-Developed as part of the Deep Learning course at **UIR ESIN** during the 2025–2026 academic year.
+Developed as part of the Deep Learning course at UIR ESIN, 2025–2026.